Kimchi Kimbap (김치김밥) is literally a seaweed rice roll filled with a variety of delicious fillings, which features kimchi as the main filling.

 For the meat, I marinate it with soy sauce, sesame oil, sugar, and garlic.
 Meanwhile, the vegetables usually are blanched or stir-fried lightly to retain their original flavor.
 Then, they are seasoned with a small amount of sesame oil and salt just to give them a nutty flavor and savory notes.
 You do not need to dip kimbap into any kind of sauce after everything is seasoned well.

 It takes some practice to roll the kimbap perfectly.
 Use a bamboo sushi roller or a piece of tin foil to roll them easily.
 Lay the shiny side of seaweed down and spread the rice, leaving the top 1-2 inches bare.
 Lay the fillings about a third of the way up from the bottom of the seaweed.
 Then, roll from the bottom and press down to make the fillings stay in.
 As you continue to roll, put the whole thing down toward the end of the bamboo mat.
 Just remember to roll it tightly by putting firm, even pressure with your hands all over the roll.
 Spread a tiny dab of water along the top seam to hold the roll together.

 5. Brush kimbap with sesame oil

-Rub or brush the roll with a little bit of sesame oil for extra nutty flavor and shiny look.
+Rub or brush the roll with a little bit of sesame oil for an extra nutty flavor and shiny look.
 This process also makes it easier to cut.
-Use a sharp knife for cutting your rolls.
+Then, use a sharp knife for cutting your rolls.
 You need to make a clean slicing motion without pressing on the roll or everything will fall apart.
 Occasionally wipe the knife with a wet paper towel or cloth to clean the starch off and to ease the cutting process.

 6. Make bibimbap with leftovers